 If you assume that finding the right credit card is a breeze, then, my friend, you are mistaken.

 Generally, all the credit bureaus give you a free copy of your credit report once a year.
-You could also check your latest credit score for free at mymoneykarma's credit score tracker, or you could approach the credit bureaus and buy a copy of your credit report.
-If your scores aren't that bright and shiny, you could postpone your plans of getting a new credit card and instead focus upon improving your score in the meanwhile.
+You could also check your latest credit score for free with mymoneykarma's credit score tracker, or you could approach the credit bureaus and buy a copy of your credit report.
+If your scores aren't that bright and shiny, you should postpone your plans of getting a new credit card and instead focus upon improving your score in the meantime.